jaxfang/learngit/readme.txt

-This is git version control.
+This is distributed git version control. add GPL.
-add GPL.